 2018 Black Lake

-The Michigan Department of Natural Resources has announced that the 2017 lake sturgeon fishing season on Black Lake (Cheboygan County) will begin at 8 a.m.
-Saturday, Feb.
-4. All anglers must register to participate in the lake sturgeon season.
+The Department of Natural Resources has announced the 2018 lake sturgeon fishing season on Black Lake (Cheboygan County) will begin at 8:00 a.m. on Saturday, Feb.
+3. All anglers must register to participate in the lake sturgeon season.

 - Once the sixth fish is harvested, or

 - If five fish have been harvested at the end of any fishing day.

 Fishing hours are 8:00 a.m. to 2:00 p.m. each day of the season.
 The season will either end at 2 p.m. on Wednesday, Feb.
 7, or when one of the above scenarios is met, at which point anglers will be notified on the ice by DNR personnel that they must immediately stop fishing for lake sturgeon.

 Anglers 17 years of age or older must possess a valid Michigan fishing license.
 In addition, all anglers must possess a lake sturgeon tag, available for free from all license vendors.
 Anglers must have both of these prior to registering for the Black Lake sturgeon season.

 The 2018 angler registration process will be similar to what was enacted in the last few years.
 Anglers need to only register once for the entire season.
 An early registration will be held at the DNR Onaway Field Station from 2 to 7 p.m. on Friday, Feb.
 2. This station is located approximately five miles north of Onaway on Route 211.
 Anglers can pick up their fishing identification flags at this time and learn more about season logistics and sturgeon populations from the DNR.

 Anglers unable to participate in the Friday registration may register Saturday at the registration trailer at Zolner Road ending on Black Lake.
 Morning registration begins at 7 a.m. each day of the season.
 Anglers are highly encouraged to register on Friday, February 2.